Moze-Code/CodePath-prework/README.md

 <br>w3schools.com
 <br>How to shuffle an array in JavaScript-youtube.com/watch?v=5sNGqsMpW1E

-2. What was a challenge you encountered in creating this submission (be specific)?
-How did you overcome it?
+2. What was a challenge you encountered in creating this submission and How did you overcome it?
 <br> So I had two challenges while working on the game, my first was writing the nested if statements for the guess function.
 I had previously written programs that i used if/else-if statements that picked one of possible scenarios.
 I tried using the same approach here and was getting an undesired result such as the game only working for a turn, if the computer picked the next pattern and I choose the correct pick it would automatically declare i lost the game.
 It wasn’t until going back to update my understanding of the if control structure that I realized that my first if/else-if approach would not capture all the dependencies needed for the desired output and instead I should use only if/else.
 My Second challenge was writing the random pattern function that would change the order of the pattern array.
 This was a challenge at for me because been new to JavaScript I didn’t know how use the built in Math.random() function.
 So after a quick google search I was able to understand how to write the return method that randomizes the array.

-3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words) [YOUR ANSWER HERE]
+3. What questions about web development do you have after completing your submission?
+<br> N/A

 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
-Be specific. (recommended 100 - 300 words)
-[YOUR ANSWER HERE]
+<br>I would want to learn how to implement the countdown feature for game and learning more Html and CSS.